delta3d/delta3d/trunk/delta3d/readme.txt

    your global search directories using :

    Tools->Options->Projects->VC++ Directories

+   Also, in order to run the unit tests, you must add the directory containing your RTI DLLs to the VC++ directory for executable files.

    VS solutions are provided for these apps as:

    src/dtHLA/dthla.sln
    examples/testHLA/testHLA.sln
    utilities/hlaStealthViewer/hlaStealthViewer.sln

+   ...or just use delta_all.sln.

    dtPython
    --------